-- Guest edited section: By invitation from guest editor. - What the Research Says: Research articles from practitioners, museum consultants, museum researchers, university faculty, etc. 2,500 3,500 words. - Current Trends in the Field: Articles focus on legislation, policy, advocacy, or other national or international issues related to the practice and profession of museum education.
+- Guest edited themed section: We welcome proposals.
+Please see Themed Issue Proposal Submission Guidelines. - What the Research Says: Research articles from practitioners, museum consultants, museum researchers, university faculty, etc. 2,500 4,500 words. - Current Trends in the Field: Articles focus on legislation, policy, advocacy, or other national or international issues related to the practice and profession of museum education.
 2,000 3,500 words. - Tools, Frameworks, and Case Studies: Articles dedicated to analysis and descriptions of practical and tested tools used by museum educators, as well as case-study examples of practice.
 1,500 3,500 words. - Perspectives: Nationally or internationally known guest authors offer their perspectives on issues related to museums, education, and policy.
 1,000 2,500 words. - Reviews: Book, exhibit, and program reviews.
 Contact the editor with your ideas.
 1,000 1,500 words.